Mandatory renewable energy target: United States

 As of July 2010, 30 US states and DC have established mandatory renewable energy targets, and a further three have voluntary targets.

 The Energy Independence and Security Act of 2007 has set a target for 36 e9USgal of biofuel produced annually by 2022.
 Of that, 21 e9USgal shall be advanced biofuels (derived from feedstock other than corn starch).
 Of the 21 e9USgal, 16 billion shall come from cellulosic ethanol.
 The remaining 5 e9USgal shall come from biomass-based diesel and other advanced biofuels.
 For sources other than biofuels, The United States carries no mandatory renewable energy targets although they do support the growth of renewable energy industries with subsidies, feed-in tariffs, tax exemptions, and other financial support measures.

 Renewable energy targets by region

-The European Union (EU) has a renewable energy target of 20% renewables target by 2020.
-This is followed by a more ambitious target of 35% renewable energy by 2030.
+The European Union (EU) has a renewable energy target of 42.5% renewables target by 2030.

-NAFTA (US, Canada and Mexico) has a 50% renewable energy sources target by 2025 in North America.

 Latin America pledged 70% renewable energy by 2030.

 The West African States (ECOWAS) aim for 38% renewable energy by 2030 achieved through the creation of 20GW of solar.
 The African Union also aims for a minimum of 10GW of renewable energy on the continent by 2030.